osmanbaskaya/osmanbaskaya.github.io/_posts/2016-01-12-Journalism-In-Danger.markdown

 ## What is Graph Commons?

 Graph Common provides you a platform that you can easily build and visualize your graph with plenty of features such as filtering, graph coloring, path finding and so on.
-People in Graph Commons try to help you to reveal the hidden patterns and penetrate the data more easily by graph representation.
+People in Graph Commons try to help you to reveal the hidden patterns and penetrate the data more easily by graph representation and valuable features they implemented.

 ## First Iteration